symfony/symfony-docs/components/filesystem.rst

 :method:`Symfony\\Component\\Filesystem\\Filesystem::chgrp` changes the group of a file.
 The third argument is a boolean recursive option::

-    // set the group of the lolcat video to nginx
+    // sets the group of the lolcat video to nginx
-    $fs->chgrp('lolcat.mp4', 'nginx');
+    $fileSystem->chgrp('lolcat.mp4', 'nginx');
-    // change the group of the video directory recursively
+    // changes the group of the video directory recursively
-    $fs->chgrp('/video', 'nginx', true);
+    $fileSystem->chgrp('/video', 'nginx', true);

 .. note::